Dvsh-Srma/DataUtils/README.md

 ```
 DataUtils/
 ├── .gitignore                  # Specifies files and directories to be ignored by Git
 ├── README.md                   # This file provides an overview and instructions
 ├── requirements.txt            # Python dependencies required for the project
 ├── makdown_to_html.py          # Script to convert Markdown to styled HTML
 ├── markdown_to_docx.py         # Script to convert Markdown to DOCX with formatting
 ├── markdownresp.txt            # Example markdown input file
-└── output.html          # Generated HTML output (ignored by Git)
+└── output.html / output.docx   # Generated after script execution (ignored by Git)
 ```

 ## Getting Started